not-a-cowfr/OneLauncher/CONTRIBUTING.md

    2. For macOS users, run: `./packages/scripts/setup.sh`
       > The [Unix script] will check if Rust, pnpm and Xcode are installed and proceed to use Homebrew to install NASM, [Tauri essentials] and install any other required dependencies for OneLauncher to build.
    3. For Windows users, run in PowerShell: `.\packages\scripts\setup.ps1`
-      > The [Unix script] will install pnpm, LLVM, C++ build tools, NASM, Rust + Cargo, Rust tools, Edge Webview 2, [Tauri essentials] and any other required dependencies for OneLauncher to build.
+      > The [Windows script] will install pnpm, LLVM, C++ build tools, NASM, Rust + Cargo, Rust tools, Edge Webview 2, [Tauri essentials] and any other required dependencies for OneLauncher to build.
 4. Install dependencies: `pnpm i`
 5. Prepare your cargo installation: `pnpm prep`

 ### Running
 The most common scripts you will use are:

+- `pnpm web_common build --watch` - Builds the components used across both apps and watches for changes.

 - `pnpm onelauncher:desktop dev` - Runs the **OneLauncher** desktop application with watch mode enabled and starts up the frontend's vite dev server.